US STOCKS-Apple, health stocks boost indexes; Fed minutes awaited

 By Abhiram Nandakumar

-Nov 18 (Reuters) - Wall Street was higher on Wednesday, boosted by Apple and healthcare stocks, as investors treaded water ahead of minutes from the Federal Reserve’s October meeting that could help clarify the central bank’s position on a December rate hike.
+Nov 18 (Reuters) - Gains in Apple shares and healthcare stocks boosted Wall Street on Wednesday as investors awaited the release of minutes from the Federal Reserve’s October meeting that were likely to underpin expectations of an interest rate hike next month.

-Investors, however, remained cautious due to increased global security concerns after last week’s attacks in Paris.
+Investors, however, remained cautious due to heightened security concerns after last week’s deadly attacks in Paris.

 “All eyes are on the Fed, while geopolitical concerns remain on the minds of the investors,” said Peter Cardillo, chief market economist at First Standard Financial in New York.